-Fiberglass Boats: Common Issues and Repairs
+Fiberglass Boats: Common Issues And Repairs

 Fiberglass is a popular choice of material in many industries, including in boat construction.
 Compared to substrates such as wood, fiberglass has a longer lifespan and requires minimal maintenance.
 However, fiberglass boats do have their own set of problems.
 Read on to learn more about common issues that affect fiberglass boats and possible solutions.